icopy-site/awesome-cn/docs/awesome/awesome-lucid-dreams.md

 ## Games

 - [DARQ](https://store.steampowered.com/app/433550/DARQ_Complete_Edition/) - An adventure game that tells the story of Lloyd, a boy who becomes aware of the fact that he is dreaming.
+- [Dreams](https://store.steampowered.com/app/4214640/Dreams/) - A meditative incremental / idle game where you weave dreams, collect memories, and dive ever deeper into the dreamscape.

 ## Apps